Name: My Business Venture (Also known as MBV sites). The creator is Thomas Stridiron.

 Green Flag (If you know how to run the site you get).

 5 out of 10 stars.
 Their time in business, plus their legitimate pricing is really the main reason I ranked them this way.
 Other than that, there’s really not enough evidence I’ve personally seen that shows this company can make you great, profitable websites.
 So I can’t give it a full recommendation.

 In my experience, no site or service can ever provide 100% guarantees to success.
 Even the alternative program I recommend can’t do that and I make absolutely sure people know that.

 But at least with the Wealthy Affiliate alternative, you WILL save money and truly get good education, but it will still rely on YOUR hard work to actually…work.

 My final thoughts:

 Look my main points about MBV is this are as I said before:

-1) If you have an extra few $1,000 to spend, I would say you can try this business out.
-If not, there are less costly ways to build a successful site:
+1) If you have an extra few $1,000 to spend and know how to run a site/do marketing for it, I would say you can try this business out.
+If not, there are less costly ways to build a successful online business site: